A surprising undercover romantic has a day…

 With her encouragement and support for Rock in his first comic role, you could tell this pair were both having fun in their roles and they had a great off-screen friendship.
 This on-screen romantic coupling leading the way for some fabulous and inspiring montages and split-screen moments.
 Day also wears a fabulously flattering on-screen wardrobe for this film designed by the much Oscar-nominated Jean Louis.

-This film was nominated for five Oscars and rightly so after it’s unique and then daring casting and their delivery of this sparkling script.
-In this the first of three movies with Rock Hudson and Doris Day in an on-screen romance.
+This film was nominated for five Oscars and rightly so after its unique and then daring casting and their delivery of this sparkling script.
+This the first of three movies with Rock Hudson and Doris Day in an on-screen romance.
 With the audiences clamouring for more movies between these two firm acting friends.
-They didn’t have long to wait with Doris making our Day with Hudson answering her call for an on-screen Lover Come Back in 1961..
+They didn’t have long to wait with Doris making our Day with Hudson answering her call for an on-screen Lover Come Back in 1961…

 Weeper Rating: 😦 😦 😦 😦😦 😦/10